Alb-O/blendman/README.md

 ## Validation
 - All new logic is covered by Pytest unit tests (expected, edge, and failure cases).
-- Run `./dev.sh` or `./dev.ps1` after every major change; all validation gates must pass.
+- Run `python dev.py` after every major change; all validation gates must pass.
 - No hardcoded secrets; all config via environment variables.
 - All code is type-checked (`mypy`), linted (`ruff`), and formatted.